CodingKen02/CodingKen02/README.md

 -> Research in Enhancing Accessibility in Virtual Reality & Computing Autonomous Vehicle Snow Simulations at MSSTATE CAVS

--> Research in Motor Movement with Big Data & Machine Learning for Bioelectronics & Biosensors at UCLA & Amazon
+-> Research in Motor Movement & Personalized Medicine with Big Data & Machine Learning for Bioelectronics & Biosensors at UCLA & Amazon

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate